PHP (created 1994 by Rasmus Lerdorf ) is one of the most popular and widely used server-side web programming languages.

 Often the reason might be the significant cost or the risk of breaking things that may come with the upgrade process.

 If you are in such a

-HardenedPHP not only secure your old PHP versions (4.4.9, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1) with the ionCube Loaders, PHP extensions that each of these old versions requires, but you can also take advantage of a PHP Selector that allows you to select the version of PHP you want each of the website to run.
+HardenedPHP not only secures your old PHP versions (4.4.9, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1) with the ionCube Loaders, PHP extensions that each of these old versions requires, but you can also take advantage of PHP Selector that allows you to select the version of PHP you want each of the website to run.

-It takes minutes to get up and running and our team, always on a 24 hours watch to ensure that you never run into any issue will even migrate your whole websites from the old server to their new home.
+It takes minutes to get up and running and our team, always on a 24 hours watch to ensure that you never run into any issue will even migrate your whole website from the old server to their new home.